Sanchez042004/Heart-Diabetes-ML/README.md

 </p>

 ### Transform
 The extracted data then underwent rigorous transformation processes.
 This involved cleaning the data by handling missing values and removing irrelevant information.
-Additionally, we converted categorical data into numerical format for effective analysis.
+Additionally, I converted categorical data into numerical format for effective analysis.

 ### Load
 Once transformed, the processed data was loaded into the machine learning pipeline, ready for further processing and model development.